sneaky-potato/sneaky-potato.github.io/content/blog/my-dynamic-duo.md

 ## November 2020

 So I got a new beast girl (yup all desktops are bois and all laptops are gorls, no further discussion).
 Has been a year and thing’s are going awesome.
 So she’s from Dell and her name is `Electric-Monolith` (yeah dass the best I could come up with plis no attaccs) or `Elmon` (kinda cute :3).
 So now I do have a decent GPU and do play sometimes (~~~ignoring the fact that most of my time gets eaten up by algo lab :"~~~).
 Windows 10 with WSL2 configured and that’s all I could for, ask as far as my development environment is concerned.
-Maybe I’d add some pictures in here if get time.
+Maybe I’d add some pictures in here if I get time.
 Until then I guess this’ll end here :-)

 >Here’s a random thing you can try doing: make a directory / file and name it `con` in windows :D